| |

 Although described as a regular dies trial piece, these were actually deliberately struck for sale to collectors as part of complete copper sets.
 The Garrett collection had one such set sold by Stacks in March 1976 and a double set was apparently stolen from the Iowa State Historical Museum.

-Over a half dozen are known struck from Dannreuther die #1.
+We have records for 9 examples, which may or may not include the 2 stolen above, struck from Dannreuther die #1.
 The example in Heritage 4/18 appears to have received only one strike from the dies and is a later state with some obverse die cracks.

 Photo courtesy of Heritage is the former Garrett-JHU coin.